Gabby Allen Spreads Her Legs In Tiny Black Booty Shorts

 "How are you even real," one fan asked.

-“You absolute queen!!
-Insanely beautiful,” another wrote.
+"You absolute queen!!
+Insanely beautiful," wrote another.

-“This is major,” a third user commented.
+"This is major," a third user praised.

-“Literally obsessed with you,” a fourth follower wrote with several pink heart emoji.
+"Literally obsessed with you," gushed a fourth follower, along with several pink heart emoji.

-Gabby recently wowed her followers with a sexy bikini video which she shared to her feed on January 28.
-The blue and green swimsuit she sported showed off her incredible physique that included her toned tummy.
+Gabby recently wowed her followers with a sexy bikini video, which she shared to her feed on January 28.
+The blue and green swimsuit showed off her incredible physique, including her toned tummy.
 Admirers of the Celebrity Big Brother alum commented on her abs as the post brought in over 257,000 views.
-Gabby was noting the importance of angles when it comes to posting pictures online and explained the right pose can be crucial when it comes to confidence.
+Gabby noted the importance of angles when it came to posting pictures online and explained the right pose could be crucial to build confidence.

 "We want to upload photos that we feel confident in and welcome comments appreciating how good we look, of course!" she wrote.